-Each student is assigned to a Full-time Instructor who will serve as a student advocate.
-This individual will be available to the student on an as-needed basis to offer guidance concerning study habits, prioritization, organization, test-taking skills and the like, and will request a formal meeting with students whose grades indicate a student is having difficulty meeting expected standards.
-The Advocate can also provide support and encouragement with the psychosocial and emotional challenges of balancing school and personal life growing into the nursing role.
-Students are also welcome to seek advice and support from any other instructor and/or the Supervisor.
-Students with specific academic, social, and emotional needs outside the scope of the Advocate should contact the Student Support Services office who can address their needs either through their office or with a referral to an outside community agency.
+Faculty will be available to the student on an as-needed basis to offer guidance concerning study habits, prioritization, organization, test-taking skills and the like, and will request a formal meeting with students whose grades indicate a student is having difficulty meeting expected standards.
+The faculty member can also provide support and encouragement with the psychosocial and emotional challenges of balancing school and personal life growing into the nursing role.
+Students are also welcome to seek advice and support from any other instructor and/or the Lead/Operations Faculty or Nursing Program Supervisor.

+Students with specific academic, social, and emotional needs outside the scope of the Concerned faculty may encourage the student to contact the Student Support Services Office, who can address needs either through their office or with a referral to an outside community agency.

 Academic, career and personal counseling services are available.
-Students should contact their program instructor or Adult Education Coordinator (440 746-8230) to initiate a request.
+Students should contact their faculty, Lead/Operations Faculty, or Nursing Program Supervisor to initiate a request.
 A variety of resource materials and references are available through the Adult Education Office.